stem-piano/stem-piano-g-main/documentation/component_manual.md

 This section overviews the major components.
 Links to code and hardware are provided in subsequent details sections.

-### 2 - Processing printed circuit boards (PCB).
+### 1 - Mainboard
-* The mainboard.
 Name is the IPS for Integrated Processing System. *Stem Piano* uses version 2.0 of the IPS mainboard.

 ![](diagrams/ips20.png)

-* Data acquisition board.
+### 1 - Data acquisition board

 Name is the SCA for Six Channel Analog.
 The data acquisition board removably attaches to the mainboard. *Stem Piano* uses version 0.0 of the SCA data acquisition board.

 ![](diagrams/sca00.png)